coolaj86/nodejs-ssl-trusted-peer-example/README.md

 <https://local.foobar3000.com:8043>

-To get rid of the browser warnings, simply add the certificate from the `client` folder to your list of certificates by alt-clicking "Open With => Keychain Access" on `my-root-ca.crt.pem` and also on `my-app-client.p12` (you will need to use the passphrase you created earlier)
+To get rid of the browser errors and warnings, simply add the certificate from the `client` folder to your list of certificates by alt-clicking "Open With => Keychain Access" on `my-root-ca.crt.pem` and also on `my-app-client.p12` (you will need to use the passphrase you created earlier)